-Fundamental principles of human physiology, with emphasis on the functioning of the circulatory, respiratory, digestive and excretory systems.
-Two lecture and two laboratory hours.
-Fee, \$1.50.
+Fundamental principles of human physiology, with emphasis on the functioning of the circulatory, respiratory, digestive, and excretory systems.
+Three lecture hours.

 Biology 225.
 (Formerly Biology 25.)
 Applied Anatomy.
 Three hours.

 Prerequisites: Science 111 and 112, or Biology 122.

 Anatomy of the human body, with emphasis on the skeleton, muscles and nervous system and their function in physical exercise.
 One lecture and four laboratory hours.
 Fee, \$1.50.